SmokeHouseProject/applewood/www/README.md

 This folder must be in project.
-Cordova checks to determien if it is a valid project.
+Cordova checks to determine if it is a valid project.